damilolah/Introduction-to-Machine-Learning/chapter3.md

 *** =instructions
 - Load the required packages -  ISLR, ggplot2, caret, randomForest
-- Know more about the Wage dataset
+- Use `data()` function to load the `Wage` dataset into your workspace
-- Your training set should be 60% of the entire dataset
+- Know more about the Wage dataset.
+Use str() and dim() on the Wage.
+Can you interpret the results?
-- Print out the training and test sets
+- Call head() and tail() on your dataset to reveal the first and last 6 observations.
-- Check the dimension of both datasets to know more about the data
+- Finally, call the summary() function to generate a summary of the dataset.
+What does the printout tell you?

 *** =hint
 - Use `library()` for each package in the first instruction.
 - Make sure you have loaded the caret package into your workspace by typing `library(caret)`